What is a hospital chargemaster?

 It is important to note:

-- The chargemaster does not reflect any discounts negotiated by insurance companies, discounts resulting from financial assistance or the patient’s ultimate potentially payment responsibility.
+- The chargemaster reflects a point in time.
+It does not include discounts resulting from financial assistance or the patient’s ultimate potentially payment responsibility.

 - It does not provide a quote or guarantee of actual charges e.g. how much it will cost for a specific patient’s care

-- It does not account for any variables in a patient’s medical condition, complications, length of stay, use of laboratory test, pharmaceutical, etc.
+- It does not account for any variables in patient’s medical condition, complication, length of stay, use of laboratory tests, physician fees, or separately reimbursable medical supplies, devices, or pharmaceutical, etc.